JackBeNimbleBeQuick/DS/README.md

   - tsconfig.json: adjust CompilerOptions to meet your needs a) outDir b) target

 ### Known issues
+- ** Not a linked list by pure definition, at this point this is a toy structure I am playing with as part of an exploration of other processing intensive activities.
+  - provides linked node structure much like a linked list but breaks the rules to provide fast data grabbing that can be broken out for further introspective / processing as part of a stream storage chain
+  - it returns pointers
+  - it maintains length
+  - pointers can be accessed as part of data stream
+  - it does not emulate LinkedList methods
+  - with a returned node you can process the chain externally, which offers it as subclass to node processing daemons... maybe 8^) as I said it is a new toy
 - library is still in development and not ready for production
 - Still working to get that perfect score
   - all lines are tested but not yet showing in the coverage reports... ~<|8^]